At your service: become a tennis ball person | ExBulletin

 “Yes!”

 And these balls fly fast.
 “Some ball people can get hit if they don’t get out of the way of the tennis ball,” Noble said.
-“Last year I had some broken fingers from trying to catch up.”
+“Last year I had some broken fingers from trying to catch some serve.”

 Rafael Nadal accidentally hit ball player Anita Birchall in the head at last year’s Australian Open.
 But there is no crying in Grand Slam tennis!